ikyawthetpaing/voxellax/README.md

 - Cart functionality for adding and managing products.
 - Secure checkout process with payment integration.
 - User account management for order history and preferences.
-- Integration with Google Drive API for media file management.
+- Integration with Uploadthing for media file management.

 ## Getting Started